ansible-collections/amazon.ai/README.md

 <!-- Put your collection's mission statement in here.
 Example follows. -->

-At the `your collection name`, our mission is to produce and maintain simple, flexible, and powerful open-source software tailored to `your collection purpose`.
+At the `amazon.ai` collection, our mission is to empower users to deploy and manage AWS AI/ML services using simple, declarative automation workflows with Ansible.

-We welcome members from all skill levels to participate actively in our open, inclusive, and vibrant community.
-Whether you are an expert or just beginning your journey with Ansible and `your collection name`, you are encouraged to contribute, share insights, and collaborate with fellow enthusiasts!
+We aim to lower the barrier to entry for machine learning operations (MLOps) on AWS, enabling developers, data scientists, and DevOps engineers to build intelligent applications faster and more reliably.

 ## Code of Conduct